眾生無邊誓願度

 The Master-Servant Relationship Between Manas and Vijñāna

-All dharmas are required by the master known as the manas (mind-root).
-The six consciousnesses exist to serve this master and must obey its commands, though the master may occasionally heed the suggestions and opinions of its servants.
-For example, when the manas desires to drink water, the tathagatagarbha discerns this and gives rise to the six consciousnesses to perform the act of drinking.
-The mental consciousness (mano-vijñāna) is responsible for planning how to drink, determining the entire procedure and sequence of steps.
-It then works with the body consciousness (kāya-vijñāna) and eye consciousness (cakṣur-vijñāna) to pick up a cup and pour water.
-The type of water the manas wishes to drink is what the mental consciousness must prepare; the time the manas wishes to drink is when the mental consciousness must arrange it.
-Finally, the six consciousnesses together drink the water, completing the task of drinking.
-It should be said that the seven consciousnesses, or even the eight consciousnesses, together accomplish the work of drinking.
+All dharmas are required by the master that is the mind root.
+The six consciousnesses serve the master, the mind root, and must obey its commands, although the master sometimes also listens to the servants' opinions and suggestions.
+For example, if the mind root wants to drink water, the Tathagatagarbha discerns this and then gives rise to the six consciousnesses to create and perform the act of drinking water.
+The mental consciousness is responsible for considering how to drink water, determining the entire procedure and steps.
+Afterwards, it works together with the body consciousness and eye consciousness to take a cup and pour water.
+Whatever kind of water the mind root wants to drink, the mental consciousness must prepare that kind of water.
+Whenever the mind root wants to drink, the mental consciousness arranges for it to happen then.
+Finally, the six consciousnesses together drink the water, completing the work of drinking water.
+It should be said that the seven consciousnesses or eight consciousnesses together complete the work of drinking water.

 ——Master Sheng-Ru's Teachings